Cozumel vs Cancun: Which Is Better in 2025?

 Thanks to its stunning Caribbean beaches, incredible coral reefs, and jungle landscapes, Cozumel is a popular tourist destination for beach and sun-seekers.

-It is also one of the most visited cruise ship destinations in the Caribbean and welcomed over 3 million cruise ship visitors in 2022.
+It is also one of the most visited cruise ship destinations in the Caribbean and welcomes millions of cruise ship visitors each year.

 Cozumel’s abundant snorkeling and scuba diving sites attract tourists and diving enthusiasts from all over the world.